sulu/sulu-docs/developer/behat/getting-started.rst

   above)
 - **sauce_labs**: Run the tests on Sauce Labs (see :doc:`sauce-labs`).

+.. note

+    If you want to run the tests on your local machine you have to make sure that a Sulu instance is running on 127.0.0.1:8001.
+You can use the command `env SYMFONY_ENV=dev ./app/console server:run 127.0.0.1:8001
+    --router=app/config/router_admin.php` for that.

 The tests are split up into a number of *suites*.
 There is one suite for each bundle, named after the bundle in lowercase, for example ``SuluContactBundle`` has the suite named ``contact``.